Bertodemus/LeopardLightning/README.md

-WHEN I click "All Events", I am presented with the main page of events THEN I can see all the couch, table and turf events with an individualized description WHEN I click on the event button I am redirected to that event's specific page THEN I am able to see the two teams/players who are competing and who members are voting for, and why they believe their choice will win
-WHEN I want to join the debate, I make a comment in the comment box THEN I click on the corresponding button associated with who I think will win WHEN the button is clicked the comment will appear and the vote will populate to the correct choice SO I can compete and connect with others, anywhere anytime.
+WHEN I click "All Events", I am presented with the main page of events THEN I can see all the couch, table and turf events with an individualized description WHEN I click on the event button I am redirected to that event's specific page THEN I am able to see the two teams/players information, total vote count, and comment box WHEN I want to join the debate, I make a comment in the comment box THEN I vote by clicking the button associated with who I believe will win SO I can compete and connect with others, anywhere anytime.
 ```